agilly/ldblock/README.md

 ## Description

 This script produces a single PDF image that represents LD-blocks in a given genomic region.
 It shows maximum 8 blocks, and plots preferentially the blocks that have a low association p-value.
+The output is a Manhattan plot with each color representing a block.
 ![example output](example.png)
 ## Usage